 Dribbble, Behance, Pinterest and Muzli Search are great to not get stuck and gain a bit of visual inspiration.
 Assets like icons, typography, animations, branding, and all that jazz can be easily found there.
-So to brainstorm ideas, designer types a keyword (upcoming product’s related stuff) and then checks the way similar projects are implemented.
+So to brainstorm ideas for MVP design, designer types a keyword (upcoming product’s related stuff) and then checks the way similar projects are implemented.

-Say, we need to build the design for a marketplace.
+Say, we need to build create MVP design for a marketplace.
 To spark ideas (and procrastinate a bit :D), designer can start with the hashtag ‘Marketplace’ and then check the shots.
 Or, what’s even better, use key features as hashtags — for marketplaces, these can be ‘calendar’, ‘appointments’ or ‘dashboard’.

 The common mistake here is to use ‘fancy-design aggregators’ — be it Dribbble or Pinterest — for finding UX inspiration.
 In most cases solutions that both platforms offer, are truly fancy, although illogical from the UX perspective — but don’t worry!
 Just keep reading and figure out where you can borrow UX ideas.

-Healthcare app design concept.
+Healthcare app MVP design concept.
 Check the full work

 Duration — 1-2 days